thynavy/Micro-Bot/README.md

-# Basic-Micro-Bot
-Basic of Micro Bot with getting start
+# Basic of Micro Bot with getting start
+## Introduction of Micro Bot
+Micro Bot is an educational board that using Atmega328p is the microcontroller